samyipsh/tp/docs/UserGuide.md

 You can use tags to categorize your contacts as you wish.
 You can tag them based on their modules taken, field of specialization or personality.
 This would help when you want to find suitable teammate for projects, assignments, or hackathons.
 For instance, you can tag certain contacts with OS to indicate that the person has a specialization in operating systems.
 You can then find all contacts that have a specialization in OS by using the command `find OS`.
 The following are details of the tagging-related commands.

-### Tagging persons : `tag`
+### Tagging contacts : `tag`

-Tags the specified persons from the NetworkUS contacts with the specified tag.
+Tags the specified contacts from the NetworkUS contacts with the specified tag.

 Format: `tag INDEXES TAG`

-* Tags the persons at the specified `INDEXES`.
+* Tags the contacts at the specified `INDEXES`.
 * The index refers to the index number shown in the [displayed contacts](#displayed-contacts) list.
 * The indexes **must be positive integers** 1, 2, 3, …​
 * Tag **must consist of letters and/or numbers without spaces**.
-* Will not add duplicate tags to persons.
+* Will not add duplicate tags to contacts.

 Examples:
-* `list` followed by `tag 1 2 programmer` tags the 1st and 2nd persons in the [global contacts](#global-contacts) list with a programmer tag.
+* `list` followed by `tag 1 2 programmer` tags the 1st and 2nd contacts in the [global contacts](#global-contacts) list with a programmer tag.
-* `find John` followed by `tag 1 2 programmer` tags the 1st and 2nd persons in the results of the `find` command with a programmer tag.
+* `find John` followed by `tag 1 2 programmer` tags the 1st and 2nd contacts in the results of the `find` command with a programmer tag.

 ### Tagging displayed contacts : `tagall`